svg-stencils/svg-stencils.github.io/README.md

 **Note**

 Only open source stencils are added.
 We apply a quality check.
-We preserve the right not to add or to remove stencils from the library at any time.
+We preserve the right to remove stencils from the library at any time.
 Make sure your are the author or you are sure the components are allowed to be shared as open source components.

 ## Other Contributions